 The Mojo won the first set, facing extended and difficult rallies.
-Despite taking a commanding 21-13 set lead, the Valkyries found their balance and made a come back, scoring six straight to close to 21-19.
+Despite taking an 8-point 21-13 set lead, the Valkyries found their balance and made a come back, scoring six straight to close to 21-19.
 The Mojo regained their stride, closing out the set 25-21.
-Libero Shara Venegas had an amazing dig early in the set that Orlando challenged, and lost.
-The Mojo only rose from there, with opposite hitter Jovana Brakočević’s great digs keeping rallies alive.
-The crowd was steady and electric the entire set, getting only louder the closer the score.
+Libero Shara Venegas had a diving dig early in the set that Orlando challenged, and lost.
+The Mojo rose from there, with opposite hitter Jovana Brakočević’s digs keeping rallies alive.
+The crowd was steady and electric the entire set, getting louder the closer the score.

 The Valkyries surged forward in the second set, leading from start to finish, 25-16.
-Maya Tabron, Marin Grote, and Morgan Lewis had three, two, and one kill respectively.
+Maya Tabron, Marin Grote, and Morgan Lewis combined for six kills in the set.

 “We don't want to make it bigger than it has to be,” shared Jacobs about her mental focus and keeping herself calm in the middle of a set.
 “That way, as a team, we just stay together.
 It's really helpful also that everyone on the court is immediately updating me so I'm brought in.”